Oskar Gröning: Return to Germany

 Gröning was released and returned to Germany in 1947 or 1948.
 Upon being reunited with his wife, he said: "Girl, do both of us a favour: don't ask."
-He was unable to regain his job at the bank due to having been a member of the SS, so he got a job at a glass factory, working his way up to a management position.
-He became head of personnel, and was made an honorary judge (a sort of juror) of industrial tribunal cases.
+He was unable to regain his job at the bank due to having been a member of the SS, so he got a job at a glass factory in his hometown of Nienburg, working his way up to a management position, becoming head of personnel.
+For twelve years, Gröning served as an honorary lay judge at the industrial tribunal of Nienburg's court.

 Upon return to Germany, Gröning lived with his father-in-law.
 At the dinner table, they once made "a silly remark about Auschwitz", implying that he was a "potential or real murderer," whereupon Gröning became enraged, banging his fist on the table and demanding: "This word and this connection are never, ever, to be mentioned again in my presence, otherwise I'll move out!"
 Gröning said that this request was respected.
+Gröning made a conscious effort to avoid any media about the Holocaust, such as TV broadcasts of the 1978 miniseries Holocaust (which was watched by roughly 50% of Germany's adult population on release) or Schindler's List.

+Until the turn of the 20th century, Gröning was unaware that a second Auschwitz trial took place during the 1960s, headed by West German authorities.
+In 1977, Gröning was one of 62 former members of the SS to be investigated by Frankfurt's prosecutor's office, being directly questioned in 1978, but the inquiry ended without indictments in 1985.